Historic Downtown Wilmington, River District and Beyond

 Celebrity chef Vivian Howard, the star of the popular PBS series, “A Chef’s Life,” opened Benny’s Big Time Pizzeria in this up and coming neighborhood.
 Benny’s features an open kitchen and a menu filled with wood-fired pizza, homemade pastas, big salads and smaller, shareable dishes.
 See for yourself why this chef and her talents on display at this restaurant were filmed for a national television show, and the restaurant was previously included on Southern Living's "Top 13 Things to Eat" list.

 Coffee, wine, antiques, farm-to-table fare and more can be found in Wilmington’s Castle Street Arts and Antique District, located just a few blocks away from downtown Wilmington.
 When you stroll down Castle Street, pop into Gravity Records to find a treasured vinyl and hear sounds from local acts.
-Or eat at the original farm-to-table spot in Wilmington, Rx Restaurant & Bar.
+Or eat at the original farm-to-table spot in Wilmington, Rx Chicken & Oysters.
 Owner James Doss strives to offer his guests seasonally inspired, ingredient-driven Southern cuisine.
-The menu is packed with regional dishes like Kyle’s Fried Chicken, Lady Edison Pork Chop, N.C.
-Clams and Humble Roots Pork Belly.

 The neighborhood is also home to several chic boutiques.
 Find elegance and style at Jess James + Co, a vintage boutique curated by local style editor and fashion consultant Jess James.
 Her vintage finds range from clothing to accessories to collectibles.
 Or stop by the socially conscious Half United.
 Founded by siblings Carmin and Christian Black, the boutique pairs Carmin’s elevated fashion sense and Christian’s gritty, rock ’n’ roll surfer vibe with a shared passion to give back.
 That’s why for every Half United product purchased, seven meals are provided for a child in need.